ChanthMiao/ghc-wiki-mirror/Target-constraints.md

   - Would prefer to go through LLVM.

   - Abstract over calling convention, use registers more effectively (also would help LLVM)

+  - Relieve this pain point: a global register like `R1` might be used as a pointer in some places and as a non-pointer in others.
+Life would be easier if the kind of `R1` did not change.

+  - Support within the GHC run-time system for `JSVal`

+  - A way of dealing with 8-bit and 16-bit computation that can be shared with other platforms that, like WebAssembly, provide computations only down to 32 bits

 ## LLVM wish list